mattsday/dotfiles/README.md

 # dotfiles
-I use this to sync my various dotfiles between systems.
-It's not intended for people to use this, but no harm if they do.
+These are the configuration files I use for my shells and applications.
+Most of the work is in maintaining my shell configuration, so I can step between systems with a consistent configuration.

 I maintain for the following shell environments:

 1. zsh (primary shell)
 2. bash (secondary for linux systems where installing zsh isn't worth it)
-3. tcsh (for BSD systems)
+3. tcsh (for BSD systems, e.g. FreeBSD)
-4. ksh (for BSD systems)
+4. ksh (for BSD systems, e.g. NetBSD)
-5. profile (for plain old bourne shells)
+5. profile (for everything else bourne-compatible, e.g. OpenBSD, SunOS)
-6. ```shell_common``` for all bourne shells (i.e. everything except tcsh)

 The goal is compatibility betwee the look, feel and features of shells (autocd, noclobber, prompt etc)